barrettfdavis/online_actogram/README.md

 ## Similar projects

 Another project, inspired by this one, was written in Javascript using D3, but it cannot fetch browser's history: [Tylian's D3 Browser's History](https://web.archive.org/web/20221207124930/https://tylian.net/d3/history.html).
+How to generate the history.txt file ([source](https://www.reddit.com/r/N24/comments/hxve2w/comment/g30ve2y/?utm_source=share&utm_medium=web2x&context=3)): ```It's a dump of the timestamp column with some manual processing to divide every entry by 1000, since Firefox stores them as a nanosecond epoch for some reason..```